 Mint Business

-While it has no live streams nor portfolio tracking, it’s one of the reliable sources for financial news.
-Though it’s focused on Indian markets much, it serves news of global companies and an exciting way like the story mode type.
+While it does not have live streams or portfolio tracking, it is one of the reliable sources for financial news.
+Though it focuses on Indian markets, it excitingly serves news of global companies, similar to the story mode type.

-With dark mode and explore options, it’s easy to look up desired companies.
-The best feature here is the “My Reads” section, where users can check their reading history and bookmark favorite articles to read later.
+With dark mode and exploring options, looking up desired companies is easy.
+The best feature here is the “My Reads” section, where users can check their reading history and bookmark their favorite articles to read later.

 Try it here: Android | iOS